MSc Unmanned Aircraft Systems Design (1 yrs)

 Attend flight school and receive advanced training leading to the possibility of a pilot qualification recognised by the UK CAA.

-Design, build and fly your own unmanned vehicle on our MSc course in Unmanned Aircraft Systems Design.
+Design, build and fly your own sophisticated unmanned vehicle.

 This MSc is supported by a number of major UK companies including BAE Systems, Rolls-Royce, QinetiQ and Cobham.